 We stayed at the Eden House and had a short walk to the ferry terminal for our boat ride to Dry Tortugas National Park.
 Other birdwatchers joined us on the one-and-a-half-hour journey to the fort, where we spotted a Northern Gannet along with many other bird species.
 This turned out to be a remarkable day, as we added three life birds to our list!
 The captain also took us by Hospital Key, allowing us to see the Masked Booby—yet another life bird!
 Other notable birds we observed on the island included the Brown Booby, Herring Gull, and Great Black-backed Gull.

 Mike sailed to the Dry Tortugas many years ago and remembers the sounds of birds each morning.
 The birdwatching on the island is exceptional.
-We enjoyed great views of Brown and Black Noddies, adding two more life birds to his list.
-The hundreds of Sooty Terns put on quite a show, and he also spotted Royal, Roseate, and Least Terns.
+We enjoyed great views of Brown and Black Noddies, adding two more life birds to our list.
+The hundreds of Sooty Terns put on quite a show, and we also spotted Royal, Roseate, and Least Terns.
 The water around the island is crystal clear, making it perfect for snorkeling, where one might even encounter a barracuda.
-There are a few trees in the center of the fort, along with a water feature that attracts excellent bird species.
+There are a few trees in the center of the fort, along with a water feature that attracts many bird species.
 Highlights included the Black-whiskered Vireo, American Redstart, Cape May Warbler, Northern Parula, and Prairie Warbler.
 The surprise bird of the day was a Bobolink, which gave brief but good views.
 For raptors, we saw a Merlin and a Red-shouldered Hawk.

 Key West